Mental Health Blood Test? 4 Things to Check on Your Blood Work

-Note from Sierra: While I am a Licensed Master Social Worker, the information in this post is for educational purposes and reflects my personal practice philosophy.
+Note from Author: While I am a Licensed Master Social Worker, the information in this post is for educational purposes and reflects my personal practice philosophy.
 It is not medical advice or a substitute for a professional diagnosis.
 If you are experiencing these symptoms, please consult with your primary care provider.
 Reading this blog does not establish a therapist-client relationship.

 Did you know there is one crucial step that people skip over when deciding to start therapy?
 Many people will spend years in therapy and never realize their mental health symptoms could be caused or exacerbated by vitamin deficiencies, hormonal imbalances, and even food allergies!
 Many physical health conditions actually produce symptoms that replicate mental health conditions.
 Personally as a therapist, I have seen numerous clients that have been misdiagnosed with anxiety, depression, bipolar, etc. due to physical conditions.
 Having one’s bloodwork and annual physical should be seriously considered before starting therapy.
 It has helped catch so many issues that individuals could have spent years struggling with, thinking that it was only “mental health” related.